Penny: United Kingdom

 Throughout the 18th century, the British government did not mint pennies for general circulation and the bullion value of the existing silver pennies caused them to be withdrawn from circulation.
 Merchants and mining companies, such as Anglesey's Parys Mining Co., began to issue their own copper tokens to fill the need for small change.
 Finally, amid the Napoleonic Wars, the government authorized Matthew Boulton to mint copper pennies and twopences at Soho Mint in Birmingham in 1797.
 Typically, 1 lb. of copper produced 24 pennies.
 In 1860, the copper penny was replaced with a bronze one (95% copper, 4% tin, 1% zinc).
 Each pound of bronze was coined into 48 pennies.

 United States

 The United States' cent, popularly known as the "penny" since the early 19th century, began with the unpopular copper chain cent in 1793.
 Abraham Lincoln was the first historical figure to appear on a U.S. coin when he was portrayed on the one-cent coin to commemorate his 100th birthday.

+The penny was last produced for general circulation on November 12, 2025.
+The penny will continue to be minted for collectors and historic purposes.
+The penny remains legal tender and in circulation, as only an act of Congress can abolish a currency.